coyiutoc/VCL-Web-Framework/docs/manual/pages/developing_new_conditions.md

 ## For Researchers

-If you are planning to add a new condition that uses the base experiments already supported, please provide the following information:
+If you are planning to add a new condition that uses the base experiments already supported, please provide the following information.

+To see what identifiers are supported, refer to the page [here](/supported_properties.html#subcondition-attributes).

 - **Condition Name**
 - **High-Level Description of Condition**